Types of Google Search Ads

 - Callout: They will show up in bullet point style within your ad.
 You should add at least three of these extensions to your campaigns.

-- Structured snippet: These are a list of the types of products, services, locations that you are offering.
+- Structured snippet: This is a list of the types of products, services, locations that you are offering.
 You can add up to 10 values; however, Google will likely cut them off in the search results.
 It is recommended to put important ones in the front of the list to avoid being cut off.

 4. Optimize your Budget